cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/vc2_sp15/docker.rst

 .. tip:: approximate time 30 minutes

 In this tutorial, we are going to learn basic commands of Docker software.
+Keep in mind that ``docker`` is a main program and ``container`` is an image that you would like to use.
+You may have several containers in your docker.

 Install Docker
 ~~~~~~~~~~~~~~